Auto Repair Basics: If You Drive, You Should Learn Basic Repairs

 • A dark brown or black oily fluid means, the engine is leaking oil.
 A bad seal or gasket could cause the leak.

 • Also, a puddle of clear water, usually is no problem.
-It may be normal condensation, from your vehicle’s air conditioner.
+It may be normal condensation, from your car’s air conditioner.

 Smells Like Trouble (auto repair basics)